rosswarren/renogymodbus/README.md

 ## Command line utility

-**Note: the command line utility only currently works for Charge Controllers, not batteries.
-Battery support will be added soon.**

 To run the command line utility and see the debug output run the following on the command line:

 ```sh